Francis Woodman

-Francis Call Woodman (1864-1959) was an American teacher and educational administrator.
-Woodman co-founded the Morristown School (now the Morristown-Beard School) in Morristown, New Jersey with former Harvard University classmates Thomas Quincy Brown, Jr. and Arthur Pierce Butler.
-Woodman then served as the school's first headmaster during its first 19 years (1898-1917).
-During World War I, he served as an educational advisor for the YMCA in France.
-Woodman later worked as an independent education consultant.
+Francis Call Woodman (June 13, 1864 – September 4, 1959) was an American teacher and educational administrator.
+Woodman co-founded the Morristown School (now the Morristown-Beard School) in Morristown, New Jersey and was its headmaster for nineteen years.

-Early life and education
+Early life

 Woodman was born on June 13, 1864.
-He grew up in Jamaica Plain, a historic neighborhood of Boston, Massachusetts, and he graduated from Roxbury Latin School.
+He grew up in Jamaica Plain, a historic neighborhood of Boston, Massachusetts.
+His parents were Anna Gaietti call and George Frederick Woodman.
+He attended from Roxbury Latin School.

 Woodman then completed his undergraduate studies at Harvard University in 1888.

-During his studies at Harvard, Woodman played the positions of left tackle and placekicker for the Harvard Crimson football team with the nickname of "Jumbo".
-He competed against football teams from Princeton University whose players included William Irvine, the founder and first Headmaster at Mercersburg Academy in Mercersburg, Pennsylvania.
-In an exhibition game played against Phillips Exeter Academy, Woodman successfully kicked 20 field goals.
+During his studies at Harvard, Woodman played the positions of left tackle and placekicker for the Harvard Crimson football team in 1886, 1887, and 1888 with the nickname of "Jumbo".
+In an exhibition game played against Phillips Exeter Academy, Woodman successfully kicked twenty field goals.
 The game had a final score of 154-0.
-Woodman also played on Harvard's crew team alongside Charles Francis Adams III, the Secretary of the Navy during the Hoover Presidential Administration.
-After Woodman fell ill in 1948, four Harvard football players from the 1947 team, including the team captain, donated blood to assist his recovery.

-Publishing work
+Woodman was also the captain for Harvard's freshman crew team.
+He belonged to Delta Kappa Epsilon (aka The Dickey Club).

+Career

 Following graduation from college, Woodman joined the publishing firm Longmans, Green, & Co. (now an imprint of Pearson PLC).
 He served as head of the educational department at their New York City office for seven years.

-Family
+In 1896, he joined the faculty of a boys' school in Morristown, New Jersey.
+When the school failed in 1899, Butler and former Harvard University classmates Arthur Pierce Butler and Thomas Quincy Brown Jr. purchased the school and reorganized it as the Morristown School (now the Morristown Beard School) as a liberal and progressive preparatory school.
+Woodman was the school's first headmaster during its first nineteen years, from 1898 to 1917.

+Woodman later worked as an independent education consultant after his retirement.
+During World War I, Woodman served as an educational advisor for the YMCA in France.

+Personal life

-Woodman married Melanie Martha Muller in Newburyport, Massachusetts on June 29, 1943.
-At the time, Muller served as the head of the Art Department at Colby College in Waterville, Maine.
+When he was 77 years old, Woodman married Melanie Martha Muller in Newburyport, Massachusetts on June 29, 1943.
+Muller was the head of the Art Department at Colby College.

+Woodman belonged to the Civic Association of Morristown.

+When Woodman fell ill in 1948, four Harvard football players from the 1947 team, including the team captain, donated blood to assist his recovery.
+He died at the Rogerson House in Jamaica Plain, on September 4, 1959 at the age of 95.